Deliverable tracking · BIM ISO 19650 · Autodesk Forma/ACC®

 W-100-PL-001-DR-A-0001Delivered

-Link each deliverable to its real file: the first upload links itself and the status flips to delivered.
+Each deliverable points to its real file in Forma/ACC®: the first upload links itself and flips to delivered.
 If the name or format doesn't match the plan, we flag it.

 PL-001-DR-A-0001.rvtmatches